 Events during the festival include water throwing, the ritual bathing of Buddha images, processions and performances.
 A tempting array of traditional foods are enjoyed throughout the celebrations.

-As a traveller, I am not really a fan of joining festivals and I don’t usually travel on its peak season from various places thinking they’d be more and hundreds of tourists to flock at the same place as well.
+As a traveller, I am not really a fan of joining festivals, I also seldom travel on peak seasons from various places thinking they’d be more tourists to flock at the same time as well.
 But that didn’t happen when we visited Thailand last April.

 Part of my Indochina Itinerary is to stay in Bangkok after our Chiang Mai escapade.
 We’d initially wanted to enjoy and see the temples and do a lot of shopping in Bangkok!!!
 But surprisingly, our Bangkok days turns out to be the celebration of Songkran New Year in Thailand.